glitchgirl/notes/Yext/notes.md

 # Module 3:
 ## Introduction to Entity Types
 - What is an entity
-    - An entity is the primary object stored in Yext content (like a row in a database).
+    - An entity is the primary object stored in Yext Content :tm: (like a row in a database).
     - They have a type (location, person, custom), and are comprised of fields (name, address, etc)
     - Entities are comprised of two parts:
         - metadata (type, ID, language, and country)